 The California Heritage Museum is located in the First Roy Jones House.1 The house was built in 1894 for Roy Jones (1869 – 1947)2 - the son of Senator John Percival Jones (1829 - 1912) and his first wife Hannah Cornelia Conger Jones (1836 - 1871).

-Originally located at 1007 Ocean Ave, one of Sumner P. Hunt's earliest surviving buildings, the house is designed in a style in transition from the elaborate Victorian Queen Anne Revival to the simpler American Colonial or Georgian Revival style.
-The house was sold to retired Utah hotelman Gustavus Sinclair Holmes (1857 – 1935) in 1903.
-Homes lived in it until the mid-1930s.
-Later, the residence was converted into a rooming house and allowed to deteriorate.
-It was saved from demolition and relocated to its current site in 1977, and designated as a City Landmark in 1979.
+The house is sold to retired Utah hotelman Gustavus Sinclair Holmes (1857 – 1935) in 1903.
+Homes lives in the house until the mid-1930s.
+Later, the residence is converted into a rooming house and allowed to deteriorate.
+It is saved from demolition and relocated to its current site in 1977,3 and designated as a City Landmark in 1979.

+Today it houses a museum4 of American fine arts and crafts with exhibitions that promote the history and cultures of the people that comprise our California community.
 Photographs of the Jones family and the moving of the house to Main St are among the museum’s permanent exhibits.

-Today it houses a museum of American fine arts and crafts with exhibitions that promote the history and cultures of the people that comprise our California community.

 In front of the museum is a bronze bust of Senator John Percival Jones and on a rock, a bronze plaque memorial to four Masons involved in the early history of Ocean Park.